Interior Designer Cost London-An Honest Guide to Fees and What to Expect

 A fixed fee might look like this:

-The fee is based on what you are asking the designer to do, not what you plan to spend with contractors.
+The fee is based on what you’re asking the designer to do, not what you plan to spend with contractors.
 This removes ambiguity and allows both designer and client to proceed with confidence.

 Percentage of Budget – A Guide, Not a Variable